 Roadway planter strips will be planted with street trees and other vegetative cover consistent with City of Monroe approved planting list.
-The native tree and vegetative cover within the stream and wetland critical area and buffer will remain undisturbed where feasible and will be placed in a protective tract within the subdivision.
 The park and recreation areas on the site will be planted consistent with the programmed active and passive uses.
 Preliminary landscape plans are included with the application materials that accompany this application.